Let’s talk about:

 If you do not notice an improvement that excites you within the first 3-4 weeks, I suggest you revisit your products and routine.

-Which products with Azelaic Acid should I try?
+Which products with Azeleic Acid should I try?

 Have a look at these two.

 OH SHERBET!
-Azelaic acid 10% exfoliating mask WHITEWASH Purifying cleanser (with 1% azelaic acid).
+Azeleic acid 10% exfoliating mask WHITEWASH Purifying cleanser (with 1% Azeleic Acid).

 Pheww… writing without my sidekick sugar is only half the fun!
 As always, leave your comments and questions.